Laurens256/weekly-nerd-2223/colleges/Niels Leenheer.md

-Niels Achternaaaaaaaaam dingetj - april 2023
+Niels Leenheer - april 2023

-Niels is frontend webdeveloper

 ## Project Fugu
 Fugu is a project designed to close the gap between native- and web applications-> kind of an improvement over electron.